javascript-tutorial/en.javascript.info/1-js/02-first-steps/08-comparison/article.md

 alert( null >= 0 ); // (3) *!*true*/!*
 ```

 Yeah, mathematically that's strange.
 The last result states that "`null` is greater than or equal to zero".
-Then one of the comparisons above must be correct, but they are both falsy.
+Then one of the comparisons above must be correct, but they are both false.

 The reason is that an equality check `==` and comparisons `> < >= <=` work differently.
 Comparisons convert `null` to a number, hence treat it as `0`.
 That's why (3) `null >= 0` is true and (1) `null > 0` is false.